 This setting will still present you with a security warning before downloading files.
 Voice Podcast and Voice Board may require the medium setting to work.
 You can move the security setting back to high again when finished.

 Sometimes, problems with any webpage (including Learning@Griffith) can be solved by clearing your browser cache.
 (Note that you should not do this if you are in the middle of completing a Test, or have any unsaved / unsubmitted text on screen.
 We have special instructions available for preparing for an online Test.)

 Some content in Learning@Griffith is delivered via Adobe Flash.
 You can visit the Find Flash Version page to verify your Flash version, and update it if necessary.

 Please note that not all devices can access content made in Flash - including iPads and iPhones.
 If this makes it difficult for you to access required course content, you should inform your Course Convenor.

 A cookie is information stored on your computer by a website you visit.
 Learning@Griffith relies on cookies, so they must be enabled in your browser.
-Refer to the instructions for managing cookies in Firefox (if you are using Firefox).
-If you are using a different browser, you can look in your browser's Help menu or search on the Internet for information on managing that browser's settings.
+Refer to the instructions for managing cookies in Chrome or managing cookies in Firefox (if you are using Firefox) or managing cookies in Safari (if you are using Safari).
+If you are using a different browser, you can look in your browser's Help menu or search on the Internet for information on managing